junxit/us-congress-bills-114/bill.md

 In this Act:

 - **(1)** *Management plan* The term management plan means the management plan for the National Scenic Area developed under section 4(a).
-- **(2)** *Map* Except in section 8, the term Map means the map titled “Proposed Alabama Hills National Scenic Area”, dated September 8, 2014.
+- **(2)** *Map* The term Map means the map titled “Proposed Alabama Hills National Scenic Area”, dated September 8, 2014.
 - **(3)** *Motorized vehicles* The term motorized vehicles means motorized or mechanized vehicles and includes, when used by utilities, mechanized equipment, helicopters, and other aerial devices necessary to maintain electrical or communications infrastructure.
 - **(4)** *National scenic area* The term National Scenic Area means the Alabama Hills National Scenic Area established by section 3(a).
 - **(5)** *Secretary* The term Secretary means the Secretary of the Interior.
 - **(6)** *State* The term State means the State of California.
-- **(7)** *Tribe* The term Tribe means the Lone-Pine Paiute Shoshone Tribe.
+- **(7)** *Tribe* The term Tribe means the Lone Pine Paiute-Shoshone.
-- **(8)** *Utility facility* The term utility facility means any and all existing and future electric generation facilities, electric storage facilities, overhead and/or underground electrical supply systems and communication systems consisting of electric substations, electric lines, poles and towers made of various materials, “H” frame structures, guy wires and anchors, crossarms, wires, underground conduits, cables, vaults, manholes, handholes, above-ground enclosures, markers and concrete pads and other fixtures, appliances and communication circuits, and other fixtures, appliances and appurtenances connected therewith necessary or convenient for the construction, operation, regulation, control, grounding and maintenance of electric generation, storage, lines and communication circuits, for the purpose of transmitting intelligence and generating, storing, distributing, regulating and controlling electric energy to be used for light, heat, power, communication, and other purposes.
+- **(8)** *Utility facility* The term utility facility means any and all existing and future water system facilities including aqueducts, streams, ditches, and canals; water facilities including, but not limited to, flow measuring stations, gauges, gates, values, piping, conduits, fencing, and electrical power and communications devices and systems; and any and all existing and future electric generation facilities, electric storage facilities, overhead and/or underground electrical supply systems and communication systems consisting of electric substations, electric lines, poles and towers made of various materials, “H” frame structures, guy wires and anchors, crossarms, wires, underground conduits, cables, vaults, manholes, handholes, above-ground enclosures, markers and concrete pads and other fixtures, appliances and communication circuits, and other fixtures, appliances and appurtenances connected therewith necessary or convenient for the construction, operation, regulation, control, grounding and maintenance of electric generation, storage, lines and communication circuits, for the purpose of transmitting intelligence and generating, storing, distributing, regulating and controlling electric energy to be used for light, heat, power, communication, and other purposes.

 ## § 3.
 Alabama Hills National Scenic Area, California